The latest Gaming and Leisure Properties Inc. (GLPI) Stock Technical Bulletin

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Gaming and Leisure Properties Inc. (NASDAQ:GLPI) dipped -2.52% to close Thursday’s market session at $49.51, lower as compared to yesterday’s close.
-The stock price fluctuated between $49.411 and $50.52 throughout the trading session with the volume trading being 942697 shares, which represented a significant variation when compared to the three months average volume of 1.05 million shares.
-The firm’s stock price fluctuated -2.06% within the last five trades and -3.11% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -0.33% in the last 6 months and -6.61% was subtracted to its value over the previous 3 months.
-GLPI stock is trading at a margin of -3.50%, -3.48% and -1.98% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Gaming and Leisure Properties Inc. (NASDAQ:GLPI) dipped -0.81% to close Monday’s market session at $48.70, lower as compared to yesterday’s close.
+The stock price fluctuated between $48.25 and $49.52 throughout the trading session with the volume trading being 5584379 shares, which represented a significant variation when compared to the three months average volume of 1.07 million shares.
+The firm’s stock price fluctuated -5.18% within the last five trades and -4.23% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -4.61% in the last 6 months and -8.96% was subtracted to its value over the previous 3 months.
+GLPI stock is trading at a margin of -4.74%, -4.71% and -3.55% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored